NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 A parameter with a base type name followed immediately by three dots (`...`) is understood as a variadic parameter.
 A function can have at most one variadic parameter, which must be its last parameter.
 A variadic parameter is treated as an array that contains elements of the base type name.
 For instance, the variadic parameter `Int...` is treated as `[Int]`.
 For an example that uses a variadic parameter, see Variadic Parameters.

 A parameter with an equals sign (`=`) and an expression after its type is understood to have a default value of the given expression.
+The given expression is evaluated when the function is called.
 If the parameter is omitted when calling the function, the default value is used instead.
 If the parameter is not omitted, it must have its name in the function call.

-For example, `f()` and `f(x: 7)` are both valid calls to a function with a single default parameter named `x`, but `f(7)` is invalid because it provides a value without a name.
+  1. `func f(x: Int = 42) -> Int { return x }`
+  2. `f() // Valid, uses default value`
+  3. `f(x: 7) // Valid, name and value provided`
+  4. `f(7) // Invalid, value provided without its name`

 ### Special Kinds of Methods